Valiev/cv/README.md

 **Main activities:**
+* Coordinate with Dev and SQA teams
+* Point of contact for Dev and Staging environment
 * Application deployment automation with `Chef`
     * cookbooks for application deployment, upgrade and configuration
     * auxiliary `ruby`-based libraries to work with `Bamboo`, `Artifactory`